 12th Street Journal has published “Best Men” which is a short fictional story.
 It is available to read online.

 Chaleur Magazine has published “Cathedral Square, Mobile, Alabama” which is a very short, fiction story.
-It is available to read online.
+It is not available to read online at this time.

 Christopher’s story “Drive” appears in Switchback, Issue 2018, Volume 6.
 Switchback is a literary magazine produced by the MFA program at the University of San Francisco.
 The story is available to read online in full.